 The 2022 budget for insurance claims costs and deductibles (both internal and external) was established at \$400,000.
-The costs of the SIR program reflect that, at the end of the first quarter, \$54,646.44 or 13.66% of this budget has been expended.
+The costs of the SIR program reflect that, at the end of the second quarter, \$336,243.66 or 84.06% of this budget has been expended.
 This does not include any allowance for outstanding and/or unresolved claims or reserves that have been established by the insurer for larger claims.
 It also excludes costs related to claims for which reimbursement through subrogation is being sought.
-Staff will be better prepared to provide this amount, once a more thorough review of the 2021 financial information has been complete.
+In 2021 only 35.48% of this budget was expended.
+There was a large settlement that typically would have been realized in the 4th quarter, however due to delays through COVID it has been resolved in the 2nd quarter of 2022, ultimately showing a decrease in 2021 resolutions and an increase in the 2022 resolutions thus far.